 What is the Role of Smart Recruitment Software in Recruitment?

 So, what is recruitment software, and why is it changing the game?
 It’s a digital platform designed to manage and optimise every stage of the hiring process.
-Recruitment software goes a step further by incorporating artificial intelligence, automation, and advanced analytics to maximise hiring efficiency.
+Whether purchased as an off-the-shelf solution or created by a custom development company to meet specific organisational needs, recruitment software goes a step further by incorporating artificial intelligence, automation, and advanced analytics to maximise hiring efficiency.

 Key features include: